elena105755/rest-api-cs-model/README.md

-# SCC.311 Distributed Systems - Coursework
+# (BSc CS 3rd Year) SCC.311 Distributed Systems - Coursework

 This repository contains my attempt of a restful api consisting of a Client written in Javascript and a Python Backend Server.